BenGWeeks/TheBitcoinPlaybook/README.md

 ## Source

-This repository will act as the source for the printed version of the book.
+This repository will act as the source for the printed version of the book that will be published to Amazon Kindle Publishing.

 ## Relevant links